getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 	AND table1.relevant_date <= '{{ myDate.end }}'
 ```

+{% callout info %}

+Date parameters are Text parameters under the hood.
+So you should wrap them in single quotes (`'`) or whatever your database uses to declare strings.
+Although they behave like Text parameters, Dates are still safe for us in embeds and share dashboards.

+{% endcallout %}

 Conveniently, the parameter value picker below the query window displays a unified widget.
-Date Range parameters behave exactly like Date parameters but are meant to save you time.

 ![](/assets/images/docs/gitbook/date-range-picker.png)

 #### Quick Date and Date-Range Options